-The Company's rental operations include rental and rental related service revenues which comprised approximately 76% of consolidated revenues in 2008 and 77% for the three years ended December 31, 2008.
-Over the past three years, modulars comprised approximately 60% and electronic test equipment comprised approximately 40% of the cumulative rental operations revenues.
+The Company's rental operations include rental and rental related service revenues which comprised approximately 80% of consolidated revenues in 2009 and 78% for the three years ended December 31, 2009.
+Over the past three years modulars comprised approximately 57%, electronic test equipment comprised approximately 39% and tanks and boxes comprised approximately 4% of the cumulative rental operations revenues.
 The Company's direct costs of rental operations include depreciation of rental equipment, rental related service costs, impairment of rental equipment, and other direct costs of rental operations which include direct labor, supplies, repairs, insurance, property taxes, license fees and amortization of certain lease costs.

-The Company also sells modular and electronic test equipment that is new, previously rented, or manufactured by its subsidiary, Enviroplex.
+The Company also sells modular, electronic test equipment and liquid and solid containment tanks and boxes that are new, previously rented, or manufactured by its subsidiary, Enviroplex.
 The renting and selling of some modular equipment requires a dealer's license, which the Company has obtained from the appropriate governmental agencies.
-Sales and other revenues of both modular and electronic test equipment have comprised approximately 23% of the Company's consolidated revenues in 2008 and over the last three years.
-During these three years, modulars comprised approximately 67% and electronics represented approximately 33% of sales and other revenues.
+Sales and other revenues of modular, electronic test equipment and tanks and boxes have comprised approximately 20% and 22% of the Company's consolidated revenues in 2009 and over the last three years, respectively.
+During these three years, modulars comprised approximately 63% and electronics represented approximately 37% of sales and other revenues.
 The Company's cost of sales includes the carrying value of the equipment sold and the direct costs associated with the equipment sold such as delivery, installation, modifications and related site work.

-The rental and sale of modulars to public school districts comprised 30%, 30% and 33% of the Company's consolidated rental and sales revenues for 2008, 2007 and 2006, respectively.
+The rental and sale of modulars to public school districts comprised 28%, 30% and 30% of the Company's consolidated rental and sales revenues for 2009, 2008 and 2007, respectively.
 (For more information, see "Item 1.
 Business-Relocatable Modular Buildings-Classroom Rentals and Sales to Public Schools (K-12)" above.)